 Introduction: Magnetic Custom Image Clock

-This is the second clock that I made for the Instructables clock contest.
+This is the second clock that I made in a series of projects.
 My first custom image laser cut clock can be found here here.
 I wanted to build on my first clock by incorporating something eye-catching.
 Not only does this clock feature a custom image, but also magnetic invisible clock hands.
 The magnetic iron balls move without any hands-on the front of the clock because the hands are on the back of the clock!

 This clock is very simple to build and only requires a few common parts:

 1. Laser Cutter/ 1/4 Inch Plywood | If you don't want to have the laser cut image, you can simply cut a circle and decorate it how much or little you like!

 2. Battery Operated Clock Mechanism

 3. 3D Printed Hand | I will explain if/ why you might need it in step 3.

 4. (2x) Small Blocks